 I think appetizers for a Thanksgiving dinner or Thanksgiving-themed party are fun when they mimic part of a Thanksgiving meal.

-Pork Cranberry and Goat Cheese Sausage Rolls from The Home Cooks Kitchen reminds me a lot of the flavors of Thanksgiving and are a perfect finger food!
+Pork Cranberry and Goat Cheese Sausage Rolls from The Home Cooks Kitchen remind me a lot of the flavors of thanksgiving and are a perfect finger food!

 Roasted Acorn Squash Crostini with Crispy Proscuitto and Goat Cheese from Girl Heart Food is a great homage to fall without the cliché pumpkin.

-Mini Baked Potatoes with Sour Cream and Smoked Salmon from Sprinkles and Sprouts are a perfect one bite wonder of a potato appetizer!
-And the smoked salmon really makes these a fancy hor d’oevre.
+Mini Baked Potatoes with Sour Cream and Smoked Salmon from Sprinkles and Sprouts are a perfect one-bite wonder of a potato appetizer!
+And the smoked salmon really makes this a fancy hor d’ oevre.
 Smoked salmon is often found in the seafood section of your local grocery store, but you can also feel free to buy through this link (affiliate).